Friedsed/Project_repo/README.md

 ## 📚 University_project
 These projects cover several areas of mechanics and scientific computing, including:

+# ✈️ Flight Mechanics

+## Modeling of Aircraft Takeoff Distance

+This project focuses on the **modeling and simulation of aircraft takeoff distance** using Python.

+The objective is to develop a numerical and analytical model to estimate the takeoff distance of an aircraft by considering aerodynamic forces, thrust, friction, and environmental conditions.

+### Project features
+- Analytical computation of takeoff distance
+- Numerical integration for validation
+- Comparison between analytical and numerical methods
+- Plotting acceleration and distance versus velocity
+- Unit conversion between **US** and **SI** systems
+- Object-oriented implementation using Python classes

+### Current status
+This project is currently under development and continuously improving.

+You can follow my latest updates and progress here.

+### Feedback
+If you notice any mistakes or have suggestions for improvement, feel free to contact me or open an issue.
+All comments and feedback are welcome — they help improve the project.

+Thank you for your support.

+---
+**Author:** Friedly WOLI
+Mechanical and Energetics Engineering Student — University of Toulouse

 - 🌊 **Fluid Mechanics**
 - 🔥 **Heat Transfer**
 - 🏗️ **Structural Mechanics** *(projects currently in progress)*